jamesottaway/rspec-the/README.md

 end
 ```

-Instead, `rspec-the` allows us use `let` to define many pseudo-`subject` blocks which can easily be tested.
+Instead, `rspec-the` allows us to use `let` to define many pseudo-`subject` blocks which can easily be tested.

 ``` ruby
 describe Array do